 Big Game $2,000.00

 Vermont’s Threatened and Endangered Species are protected with a state fine of up to $2,000 for illegally taking one.
 The complete list is available on the Fish & Wildlife website (www.vtfishandwildlife.com).
-The list includes: lake sturgeon, stonecat, timber rattlesnake, bald eagle, spruce grouse, Eastern mountain lion, Canada lynx, marten, little brown bat and Indiana bat.
+The list includes: lake sturgeon, stonecat, timber rattlesnake, bald eagle, spruce grouse, beach heather, great laurel, Canada lynx, marten, little brown bat and Indiana bat.
 Federal penalties also may apply.

-Posted Property Under Fish & Wildlife Law: Hunting, fishing or trapping on properly posted land is illegal.
+Hunting, fishing or trapping on properly posted land is illegal without written permission.
+This includes land posted for hunting, fishing or trapping by permission only.
 Properly posted land will have records filed with the town clerk and the Fish & Wildlife Department.
 See Title 10, V.S.A., Sections 5201 to 5206.

 Whether the property is posted or not, a hunter or angler shall show their license if requested by the landowner.